nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-architecture.md

 <properties
-   pageTitle="Architettura di Service Fabric | Microsoft Azure" description="Service Fabric è una piattaforma di sistemi distribuiti che consente di creare applicazioni scalabili, affidabili e facilmente gestibili per il cloud.
-Questo articolo illustra l'architettura di Service Fabric." services="service-fabric" documentationCenter=".net" authors="rishirsinha"
+   pageTitle="Service Fabric architecture | Microsoft Azure"
+   description="Service Fabric is a distributed systems platform used to build scalable, reliable, and easily-managed applications for the cloud.
+This article shows the architecture of Service Fabric." services="service-fabric" documentationCenter=".net" authors="rishirsinha"